Kretschmarr Cave mold beetle: Threats

 The Kretschmarr Cave mold beetle was first listed on the endangered species list on September 16, 1988.
 Threats to the beetle include loss of habitat due to urban development, invasive species, and mining.
 Urban development is the number one threat to the beetle and affects their karst environment in many different ways.
 For instance, urban development may lead to the filling in or collapse of caves, alteration of drainage patterns, alteration of surface plant and animal communities, as well as contamination and human visitation.
 Many caves are filled in or collapsed during road and building construction.
 A solid foundation is required for construction to take place so if there is a cave in the way it will be collapsed and filled for a sturdy foundation.
 Road development destroys a majority of the karst habitats where the beetles live.
 It is estimated that 10% of all caves in Travis County are destroyed every ten years.
 Some ranchers even lead to the problem.
 Many of them fill the entrances to the caves so their livestock do not roam into the caves.
 This blocks the air movement in the cave changing the conditions in the cave.
-If conditions are not just right the beetle will die.
+If conditions are not correct: the beetle will die.
 Large paved areas and drainage systems that are put in during urban development alter the natural drainage patterns causing major problems to karst environments.
 This environment depends on air filled gaps and infiltration from water above, diverting water away from a cave can dry it up killing all the species inside.
 If water is diverted into a cave it can flood and alter living conditions.
 Altering surface plant and animal communities affects karst environments as well.
-When these communities are removed for development many of the nutrients that originally entered the cave are now lost.
+When these communities are removed for development many of the nutrients that originally entered the cave are lost.
 Without nutrients the beetle and other karst invertebrates can not survive.
-If a substantial amount of vegetation is removed, infiltration will increase changing their delicate habitat.
+If a substantial amount of vegetation is removed, infiltration will increase changes in their delicate habitat.
 The caves also face the threat of contamination when developing close to their habitat.
 Karst is very susceptible to groundwater contamination so when sewer and drainage systems are put in contaminated water can enter the caves.
 Many of the caves in Travis County are used for disposal of refuse and have probable killed most organisms within the cave.
 Farming as well leads to the contamination of habitat.
 Fertilizers, pesticides, and other agricultural waste can infiltrate through the ground contaminating the groundwater that enters the cave.
 The final way urban development has increased the loss of habitat is by increased human visitation.
 When humans build close to a species habitat it likely that visitation to the cave will increase.
-Some species are scared off by this new visitation.
+Some species are scared off by new visitation.
 If one species leaves it often affects the whole chain of that ecosystem.
 Some caves are vandalized so much so that it changes the environment in which the beetle lives.